-- list of your web pages
+- nested list of pages

 - custom page menus

-- links to external sites
+- links to resources

 - your most read posts

-- user comments
+- recent comments

 - poll questions & results

-- RSS feed content
+- RSS content

 - administrative forms (e.g. login, register, etc.)

-It all depends on the theme you have installed.
+It all depends on what theme that you have installed.